The Authority of Darkness

 Because the carnal mind is enmity against God; for it is not subject to the law of God, neither indeed can be.
 So then they that are in the flesh cannot please God.
 Romans 8:7,8

-When Jesus walked the earth, no man could know, understand or walk in the things of the spirit of God, for only Jesus had the spirit.
+When Jesus walked the earth, no other man could know, understand or walk in the things of the spirit of God, for only Jesus had the spirit.
 (Some of Jesus’ disciples may have had the spirit upon them for a season, but they were never born of that spirit while Jesus walked the earth) Today, via Paul’s epistles, any man can receive, know, understand and walk in the things of the spirit of God.
 There is such a big difference between the gospel which Jesus preached and the gospel which Paul preached.

 Now we have received not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
 But the natural man receives not the things of the spirit of God; for they are foolishness unto him; neither can he know them, because they are spiritually discerned.
 I Corinthians 2:12,14